ethereum/go-ethereum/content/docs/tools/abigen/index.md

 ---
 title: Abigen
-root: ..
+description: Introduction to the Go binding generator tool, Abigen
 ---

 Abigen is a binding-generator for easily interacting with Ethereum using Go.
 Abigen creates easy-to-use, type-safe Go packages from Ethereum smart contract definitions known as ABIs.
 This abstracts away a lot of the complexity of handling smart contract deployment and interaction in Go native applications such as encoding and decoding smart contracts into EVM bytecode.
 Abigen comes bundled with Geth.
 A full Geth installation includes the abigen binary.
 Abigen can also be built independently by navigating to `go-ethereum/cmd/abigen` and running `go build`, or equivalently:

 ```
 $ cd $GOPATH/src/github.com/ethereum/go-ethereum